 So far, no one has been able to claim the prize.

-After learning about the history of the Jersey Devil, check out the the legendary creature that terrorized a West Virginia town in the 1960s.
-Then read the scary truth behind the phantom social worker legend.
+After learning about the history of the Jersey Devil, check out the legend of mothman, the creature that terrorized a West Virginia town in the 1960s.
+Then, read the scary truth behind the phantom social worker legend.